 5. The tool will download the latest firmware to your PC, and then flash it into your Samsung phone.

 6. Minutes later, your Samsung phone will be restored to the normal state.
 You can see that the error message "Samsung keyboard has stopped" no longer pops up.

 Part 3: Clear keyboard cache to fix Samsung keyboard has stopped error.

-The solutions to fix Samsung keyboard has stopped error are easy and quick.
-There are various ways to overcome the problem and you may try any one or combinations of them to solve the, Unfortunately, Samsung keyboard has stopped problem.
+The solutions to fix Samsung's keyboard has stopped error are easy and quick.
+There are various ways to overcome the problem and you may try any one or combinations of them to solve the, Unfortunately, the Samsung keyboard has stopped problem.

 Herein we will discuss clearing the Samsung keyboard cache, rendering the Samsung keyboard free from all unwanted files and data which may be preventing it from working normally.